WKIM: Programming

 Weekdays on WKIM have local shows in morning and afternoon drive time, Memphis Morning News and Nation of Jake.
 The rest of the schedule is nationally syndicated talk shows, including The Dan Bongino Show, The Ben Shapiro Show, and Ground Zero with Clyde Lewis.
 Weekends have programs from CBS News Radio, in addition to infomercials and talk show replays.

-WKIM carries Tennessee Titans football along with University of Memphis Tigers football, men's basketball, and women's basketball, in addition to seasonal talk shows with the Memphis football and men's basketball coaches.
+WKIM carries Tennessee Titans football along with University of Memphis Tigers football, men's basketball, and women's basketball, and the Memphis Showboats of the UFL in addition to seasonal talk shows with the Memphis football and men's basketball coaches.

 History

-Early years (1948-2001)
+Early years (1948–2001)

 The station signed on the air in 1948.
 It was in Kennett, Missouri, and used the call sign KTMO.
 In 2001, the Federal Communications Commission (FCC) gave it permission to move into the more lucrative Memphis radio market.

-Smooth jazz (2001-2004)
+Smooth jazz (2001–2004)

 After its relocation, it began playing smooth jazz as "Smooth Jazz 98.9" WJZN.
 That lasted three years.

-Rhythmic (2004-2006)
+Rhythmic (2004–2006)

 In November 2004, the station changed to a rhythmic contemporary format as WMPW, "Power 99", putting it in competition with urban contemporary WHRK, rhythmic KXHT and mainstream top 40 WHBQ-FM.

-Adult hits (2006-2010)
+Adult hits (2006–2010)

 On September 15, 2006, at 2 p.m., WMPW flipped to a female-leaning adult hits format as "98-9 Kim FM" under new call letters WKIM.
 The first song on "Kim FM" was Like a Prayer by Madonna.
 After several books of substandard ratings, about a year later, the station flipped formats to Hot AC.
 The change still did not draw enough listeners.

-'90s hits (2010-2011)
+'90s hits (2010–2011)

 On March 31, 2010, at 5 p.m., the format was flipped to 1990s hits as Gen X 98-9.
 The first song on "Gen X 98.9" was Losing My Religion by R.E.M.
 By that autumn, the station added some current hits, making it a 1990s/Hot AC hybrid format.

-News/talk (2011-2015)
+News/talk (2011–2015)

 On April 25, 2011, the station switched to a talk format, branded as "News/Talk 98.9".
 Because the station is owned by Cumulus Media, many of the shows heard on News/Talk 98.9 were from the co-owned Westwood One Network.

-Classic hip hop (2015-2017)
+Classic hip hop (2015–2017)

 On February 27, 2015, at Noon, WKIM flipped to classic hip-hop, branded as "98.9 The Vibe."
 The first song on "The Vibe" was "Hip Hop Hooray" by Naughty by Nature.
 WKIM was one of two stations in the market airing the format; WIVG was the other.
 (That station has since flipped back to alternative rock).